pydicom/pydicom/pydicom/data/test_files/README.txt

   * Modality LUT Sequence
   * One of the IHE (https://wiki.ihe.net/index.php/Main_Page) MESA display test images

+no_meta.dcm
+    * Same as CT_small.dcm with no File Meta Information header

 Created by a commercial radiotherapy treatment planning system and modified: rtplan.dcm       Implicit VR, Little Endian